-This course imparts knowledge

-understanding of the concepts and theoretical foundations of consumer behaviour.
+This course imparts knowledge and under-This course imparts knowledge and under-standing of the concepts and theoretical foundations of consumer behaviour.
 It covers areas such as the evolution of the field of consumer behaviour, consumer decision-making process, socio-cultural and psychological factors that influence consumer behaviour.
-Further it enables students to apply the concepts and terms in related subjects such as Marketing Communication, Product and Brand Management, and Services Marketing, etc.
+Further it enables students to apply the concepts and terms in related subjects such as Marketing Com-munication, Product and Brand Manage-ment, and Services Marketing, etc.